System Architecture

 The API uses JWT HS256 tokens signed with a shared secret

 (security.signing_key).
-Tokens carry a role claim that determines the
+Tokens carry a roles claim (array) that determines

-caller's access level.
-The osapi token generate command creates tokens for a
+the caller's access level.
+The osapi token generate command creates tokens for

 Authorization

-endpoints /health and /health/ready are exceptions — they bypass JWT
+The health endpoints /health and /health/ready are exceptions — they bypass

-authentication so that load balancers and orchestrators can probe them without
+JWT authentication so that load balancers and orchestrators can probe them

 CORS